Alcumus/onboarding-analysis-tools/readme.md

 ## Prerequisite

 1. Have Docker Desktop installed on your computer.
 To know that docker works, run the command "docker --version" from Windows Powershell should work and show you the installed version. (https://www.docker.com/products/docker-desktop/)

+__** Please note that virtualization must be enabled in your BIOS, you need to have installed/enabled WSL2 and install a Linux kernel (Ex: Ubuntu 18.04) **__

+> See the folowing instruction for help: https://docs.docker.com/desktop/windows/install/

 2. Have git installed on your computer. to make sure git is installed properly run the command "git --version". (https://git-scm.com/)

-__** Please note that virtualization must be enabled in your BIOS, you need to have installed/enabled WSL2 and install a Linux kernel (Ex: Ubuntu 18.04) **__

 The hardest is done...